Cookies Policy

 Transport infrastructure

 The Port of Leixões is the main harbor for Portuguese industrial exports.
-Connected to over 180 countries, it handles 21% of Portugal's seaborne trade and is the busiest port in the country in terms of ship traffic.
+Connected to over 180 countries, it handles 17% of Portugal's seaborne trade and is the 3rd busiest port in the country in terms of ship traffic.
 It is considered one of the most efficient and competitive multipurpose ports on the Iberian Peninsula.
 Its facilities include two container terminals, which are undergoing expansion works to gradually increase capacity to 1.7 million TEUs per year by 2025, and a 60-hectare logistics platform that connects cargo flows to Portugal's extensive road and railway networks, as well as to Porto International Airport located just 2 km away.
-The harbor's Porto Cruise Terminal, which has garnered numerous international awards for its modern architecture and design, can accommodate large cruise ships, up to 300 meters long.
-It handled more than 100 cruise ship movements in the first half of 2022.
+The harbor's Porto Cruise Terminal, which has garnered numerous international awards for its modern architecture and design, can accommodate large cruise ships, up to 300 metres long.

-100+ destinations with non-stop flights from Porto International Airport Source: FlightConnections (Dec/2022)
+120+ destinations with non-stop flights from Porto International Airport Source: FlightConnections (2025)

 Non-stop flights from Porto International Airport